harishbommakanti/harishbommakanti.github.io/README.md

 # Home
 Hey!
-I'm an undergraduate freshman at UT Austin pursuing a B.S. in Computer Science and Mathematics.
-Check out my [Education](./Education.md) page for more information!
+I'm an undergraduate freshman at UT Austin pursuing a double major in Computer Science and Mathematics.

 ## About
-My current interests lie in software engineering, robotics, and machine learning, but I'm always looking to learn about new fields and build new [projects](./Projects.md).
+My current interests are:

-## Skills
+* Software Engineering
-Proficient with:
+* Robotics
-__Java, Python, Javascript, HTML/CSS, Git/Github__
+* Machine Learning

-Familiar with:
+* Research

-__LabVIEW, GoLang__
+I'm always looking to learn about new fields as I take more classes and start new [projects](./Projects.md).